Colorado Politics

 Its facility condition index, with ratings from good to critical, placed the annex in “extremely poor condition,” with concerns about asbestos, “a deteriorated roof, single-glazed windows, accessibility concerns, building code compliance issues, energy inefficiency, and the near failure of exterior and some interior finishes.”

-The annex is moving from poor condition to LEED Gold certification, a designation that recognizes buildings that are healthy, efficient, and cost-effective.
+The annex is now moving from poor condition to LEED Gold certification, a designation that recognizes buildings that are healthy, efficient, and cost-effective.

 So, what does a building that marries old and new look like?

-The old: The lobby on every floor maintains its original Art Deco look.
+The lobby on every floor maintains its original Art Deco look.
 A mural on the 6th floor, which will house the nonpartisan legislative council staff, will still greet visitors.

-That included leaving walls covered with marble as is, and constructing a new hallway and offices on the other side.
+That included leaving walls covered with marble as is and constructing a new hallway and offices on the other side.
 It’s a mix of preserving the historic architecture and the original architect’s vision, yet making the nearly century-old building functional for modern uses, according to Doug Platt of the Department of Personnel and Administration, which manages the Capitol complex.

-The new: Starting in the first-floor break room, it’s a mix of public art and a “living wall” – greenery that covers the room’s west wall but never needs to be watered because the plants pull moisture out of the air, according to Rick Lee, division director for the Capitol complex.
+Starting in the first-floor break room, it’s a mix of public art and a “living wall” — greenery that covers the room’s west wall but never needs to be watered because the plants pull moisture out of the air, according to Rick Lee, division director for the Capitol complex.

 That helps with indoor air quality, he said.